davidhay25/actnow/input/pagecontent/architecture.md

 The validator is used to ensure that the data in the bundle is for for purpose.
 This occurs at a number of levels.
 (Link to details here)
 * Conformance to the profiling described in this Implementation Guide.
 * Additional validation not covered by the standard FHIR validation mechanisms.
 For example:
+    * All resources have a profile conformance claim to a known profile appropriate for that resource type
+    * all resource Ids are UUIDs
     * The system values in the resources match that assigned to the data source
-    * All updates are conditional updates
+    * All updates are conditional updates or creates

 If the bundle fails validation, then it will be rejected and will need to be correct and re-submitted by the sender.
-This is primarily to ensure that the analytics is being performed against valid data - it is such harder to correct once it has been imported into the FHIR server.
+This is not only for clincial use but also to ensure that the analytics is being performed against valid data - it is much harder to correct once it has been imported into the FHIR server.

 This requirement does bring support requirements that are being developed.
-Specifically, the order that bundles are submitted is important, as some resources (particularly the Care Plans) are updated as part of the data acquisition.
+Specifically, the order that bundles are submitted may be important, as some resources (particularly the Care Plans) are updated as part of the data acquisition.
+This means the most recent version of a resource needs to be submitted last.

 This step could also add a Provenance resource to the bundle (it could be supplied by the originating system, though there is value in it being applied by the system.)